-First of all, you should define the archive type for the new backup.
-Acronis vmProtect 7 can save your backup data by using one of the two basic types of archives - Standard archive (Legacy mode) or Always Incremental archive.
+Select the archive type for the new backup.
+Acronis vmProtect 9 can save your backup data by using one of the two basic types of archives - Standard archive (Legacy mode) or Always Incremental archive.
+"Always Incremental" archive type is not supported on FTP/sFTP/Acronis Cloud Storage locations.

 Select the Save each backup in separate files option for the Legacy archive (please, refer to "Multiple files backup scheme (Legacy mode)" section (p.
-8)).
+9)).
 Or select the Save all backups in one file (recommended) option.
 This means that the archive will have the new enhanced "Always Incremental" format (please, refer to "Single file backup scheme (Always Incremental)" section (p.
-8)).
+10)).